microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-custom-encryption.md

 ms.prod: "data-connect"
 ---

-# Use encryption with Microsoft Graph Data Connect
+# Encryption with Microsoft Graph Data Connect

 Microsoft Graph Data Connect (Data Connect) offers encryption capabilities through encryption-at-rest and encryption-in-transit.
 With [Azure Key Vault (AKV)](/azure/key-vault/general/basic-concepts), customers can generate and store their public and private keys in AKV and refresh them when needed.
 Custom encrypted datasets are also available.
 This article guides you through the process to set up custom encryption for a secure data delivery with Data Connect.

-- **Encryption for data-at-rest**: We recommend customers use the [Azure data-at-rest](/azure/security/fundamentals/encryption-atrest) encryption feature and customer managed keys when setting up their Azure storage account to ensure that it's properly locked and secure after data delivery.
+- **Encryption for data-at-rest**: Customers can use the [Azure data-at-rest](/azure/security/fundamentals/encryption-atrest) encryption feature and customer managed keys when setting up their Azure storage account to ensure that it's properly locked and secure after data delivery.

-- **Encryption for data-in-transit**: Data Connect offers encryption for data-in-transit through our custom dataset encryption capability.
+- **Encryption for data-in-transit**: Data Connect offers encryption for data-in-transit through custom encryption with customer owned keys capability.
 It also ensures that all data requests between a customer’s Microsoft 365 and Azure resources are secure by using service standards that are [SOC approved](/compliance/regulatory/offering-soc-2), such as HTTPS.

-## Enabling Custom Encryption with Microsoft Graph Data Connect
+## Enabling custom encryption with customer owned keys with Microsoft Graph Data Connect

 Customers can use custom encryption for secure dataset delivery.
 Link your Azure Key Vault (AKV) during application registration to enable encryption.
 Data Connect encrypts datasets using authorized public keys and delivers them encrypted with a decryption key.